 These days, most mid-range to high-end mountain bikes, bikepacking bikes, and touring bikes come with 1x drivetrains.
 Particularly if they use Sram components.
 In fact, all of Sram’s mid-range and high-end off-road groupsets are 1x at this point.
 Shimano seems to be following the trend.
 If you’re the type of rider who likes to use the newest and most advanced gear, 1x drivetrains are in right now.

 Double and triple-chainring drivetrains, on the other hand, are a tried and true technology.
 They have been standard for decades at this point.
-They have been tested in racing and ridden around the world.
+They have been tested in gravel racing and ridden around the world.
 The technology may not be quite as advanced or modern, but it is reliable and efficient.
-For this reason, older 8, 9, and 10 speed 2x and 3x drivetrains are a popular choice for bicycle touring in remote parts of the world.
+For this reason, older 8, 9, and 10 speed 2x and 3x drivetrains are often the best choice for bicycle touring in remote parts of the world.

 Looks